ElArkk/jax-unirep/paper/paper.md

 who might be seeking to use the model, as the function safely handles a single string and an iterable of strings.

+An overarching lesson we derive from this experience is  as follows.
-Hence, if "models are software 2.0" [@kaparthy2017software2], then data science teams might do well to treat model weights as software artefacts that are shipped to end-users, and take care to design sane APIs that enable other developers to use it in ways
+If "models are software 2.0" [@kaparthy2017software2],
+then data science teams might do well to treat fitted model weights as software artefacts that are shipped to end-users, and take care to design sane APIs that enable other developers to use it in ways